Microsoft Time Tracking

 Optimize testing with Azure DevOps Test Plans

 Azure DevOps Test Plans offer advanced tools to improve and assure code quality through tests.
-It's a browser-based test management solution that provides all the capabilities required for planned manual testing, user acceptance testing, exploratory testing, and gathering feedback from stakeholders.
+It's a browser-based test management solution that provides all the features for manual testing, user acceptance testing, exploratory testing, and gathering feedback.

 In the Test Plans section, you can see all the test plans that have been created.
 You can also filter and focus on the test plans that only interest you with the "Mine" section, as well as add, manage, report, and clone test plans and test suites.